ART offers a series of workshops that supplement the ART Training Scheme modules and allow both ringers and teachers to develop new skills.

 [Detail currently under development]

 A flexible half day workshop.
-By the end of the workshop each participant should have a structure to follow, and ideas on how to either support a small group starting to use handbells or have started their own handbell journey.
+By the end of the workshop each participant should have a structure to follow, and ideas on how to either: start their own handbell journey, explore handbells as an aid to teaching tower-bell ringing, and/or start a handbell group.

 If you think one of these workshops is right for you, you can book a place online.
 All upcoming workshops are shown on the SmART Ringer website and you can book a place there.